itsa/itsa.github.io/_docs/focusmanager/focusmanager-html.md

 ---
 module: focusmanager
 maintainer: Marco Asbreuk
-title: Multiple focusmanagers
+title: Focusmanagers by HTML
 intro: "This example shows how multiple focusmanagers can be setup.
 The setup is done by HTML.
 You can easily switch between the two containers: their state gets reserved.
-Because of the <b>.focussed</b> class, the container that holds a focussed element gets highlighted.
+Because of the .focussed class, the container that holds a focussed element gets highlighted.
 Notice the difference between the tow containers: only the first will focus the area-element."
 ---

 <style type="text/css">